Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

  ![Genesys Cloud Messenger full snippet for deployment](./images/Snippet.png "Genesys Cloud Messenger full snippet for deployment")

 :::primary
 **Note**: From the snippet, make a note of the deployment ID and environment.
-You can use these values to [run the sample authentication app](#run-the-sample-authentication-app "Goes to the Run the sample app section").
+You can use these values to [run the sample app](#run-the-sample-app "Goes to the Run the sample app section").
 :::

 ## Configure the authenticated Messenger